msjimc/GeneMatrix/Guide/ReadMe.md

 <hr />

-***Note:*** When importing a single file it is expected that the file contains multiple sequence, while when importing a folder of files each file can contain one or more sequences.
-If the same accession number is present twice, ```GeneMatrix``` will warn you and give the option to abort the process allowing you to remove the duplicated sequences or allow you to continue and ignoring the 2nd copy.
+***Note:*** When importing a single file it is expected that the file contains multiple entries, while when importing a folder of files each file can contain one or more sequences.
+If the same accession number is present twice, ```GeneMatrix``` will warn you and give the option to abort the process allowing you to remove the duplicated sequences or allow you to continue and ignoring the second entry.

-Once imported ```GeneMatrix``` states the number of retained entries and lists any with no relevant annotation (contained no tRNA, rRNA or CDS features): these sequences will be omitted from all subsequent processing (Figure 3 and see [Feature selection](#features-names) below).
+Once imported, ```GeneMatrix``` displays the number of retained entries and lists any with no relevant annotation (i.e. contains no tRNA, rRNA or CDS features), these sequences will be omitted from all subsequent processing (Figure 3 and see [Feature selection](#features-names) below).

 <hr />